Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 Backups
 =======

-The Backups section allows you to create and restore :ref:`Embassy backups <backups>`.
+The Backups section allows you to create and restore :ref:`StartOS backups <backups>`.

 Manage
 ======